ciarancoffey/chef-home-infra/README.md

 ##Starting out
 You should clone this repository and add your private key file from Chef, ccoffey-validator.pem and encrypted_data_bag_secret in the .chef directory.

+There is a data bag and an encrypted data bag, for sshy public and private keys, but we're not using them yet here.

 The chef cookbook is `./cookbooks/home_infra`

 And the tests are in `./tests/`